jw-lin/cbeam/docs/_sources/wvgdes.rst

 Users can make their own ``Prim3D`` subclasses, which implement their desired :math:`z`-dependence.
 Inheriting classes must implement the function ``make_points_at_z()``, which updates ``prim2D`` to the desired :math:`z` coordinate and returns the point array.
 Two subclasses currently implemented are ``Pipe`` and ``BoxPipe``, which can be used to represent primitives with circular or rectangular cross-sections.

 As mentioned in Section 1, ``cbeam`` models the :math:`z`-evolution of a waveguide by applying a continuous spatial transformation to a finite element mesh.
 A basic transformation that should work for a variety of different waveguide geometries is already implemented.
 However, to prevent this transformation from touching the mesh points within primitive boundaries, custom ``Prim3D`` subclasses should also implement the function ``transform_point_inside()``, which will override the mesh transformation rules within the primitive boundary.
+Again, this function is assumed by default to be vectorized.
 You can look at ``Pipe`` and ``BoxPipe`` as examples.

 .. _wvg: